dx4test/dx-edgar-analytics/README.md

 ### * Process request records one by one (below are pseudo codes)

-   prevReqTime = 1L; // a local variable (in milliseconds)
+   prevReqTime = -1L; // a local variable (in milliseconds)

-   while (read a new non-null line into strLine)
+   while (read next non-null request record into strLine) {
-   {

 	    parse the line into RequestLog (ip: String, dateTime: Date);